-Symbols from the class infix-symbols, as well as the keywords , =, or and &, can appear in infix position (between two expressions).
-Symbols from the class prefix-symbols can appear in prefix position (in front of an expression).
+Symbols from the class infix-symbol, as well as the keywords \, +, -, -., =, !=, <, >, or, ||, &, &&, :=, mod, land, lor, lxor, lsl, lsr, and asr can appear in infix position (between two expressions).
+Symbols from the class prefix-symbol, as well as the keywords - and -. can appear in prefix position (in front of an expression).

 Infix and prefix symbols do not have a fixed meaning: they are simply interpreted as applications of functions bound to the names corresponding to the symbols.
-The expression prefix-symbol expr is interpreted as the application (prefix-symbol) expr.
-Similarly, the expression $expr_1$ infix-symbol $expr_2$ is interpreted as the application (infix-symbol) $expr_1$ $expr_2$.
+The expression prefix-symbol expr is interpreted as the application ( prefix-symbol ) expr.
+Similarly, the expression $expr_1$ infix-symbol $expr_2$ is interpreted as the application ( infix-symbol ) $expr_1$ $expr_2$ .

 The table below lists the symbols defined in the initial environment and their initial meaning.
-(See the description of the standard library module Pervasive in chapter 20 for more details).
+(See the description of the core library module Pervasives in chapter 20 for more details).
 Their meaning may be changed at any time using let (infix-op) $name_1$ $name_2 = ...$